 The first example makes a generalizing statement – it isn’t clear what will be analyzed or why.
 The second example is much more specific, and guides the reader through the historical analysis that your paper will undertake.

-If your paper only aims to explain and discuss the facts of a topic, your thesis statement should summarize the main points that you will cover.
+If you are writing an expository essay that only aims to explain and discuss the facts of a topic, your thesis statement should summarize the main points that you will cover.

 - Many demographic factors affected how people voted in the Brexit referendum.

-- Polling and surveys shed light on the demographics of the Brexit vote, which can be broken down in terms of age, ethnicity, region, and educational level.
+- Polling and surveys shed light on the demographics of the Brexit vote: the key factors that influenced voters’ choices were age, region, and level of education.

 The first example is vague and obvious.
 The second example clearly lays out the sources and categories of information that your paper will explore.